TL;DR

 - Note the time, date, weather conditions, and exact location.

-- Report to Police: You must report the accident to the police within 24 hours if someone is injured or if you did not exchange details at the scene.
+- Report to Police: you should consider whether you may need to report the accident to the police within 24 hours if someone is injured or if you did not exchange details at the scene.

 The Claims Process: From First Call to Final Settlement